isomerpages/moe-frontierpri/_curriculum/Mathematics.md

 </tbody>
 </table>
 <p><strong>3.
 Verbalizing Thinking through Mathematics Reasoning and Communication</strong></p>
-<p>To develop confident problem solvers and communicators in Frontier, students in Frontier are exposed to reasoning and communication tasks to enhance their knowledge of key mathematical concepts and competencies.
+<p style="text-align: justify;">To develop confident problem solvers and communicators in Frontier, students in Frontier are exposed to reasoning and communication tasks to enhance their knowledge of key mathematical concepts and competencies.
 Students will be given opportunities to discuss and express their thoughts and ideas in both verbal and written forms.
-Teachers scaffolds students&rsquo; learning through the use of&nbsp; mathematical language.</p>
+Teachers scaffolds students’ learning through the use of&nbsp; mathematical language.</p>
-<p>Through verbalising the thoughts processes while tackling reasoning and communication tasks, students develop the capacities to think logically, confidently, critically and creatively.
+<p style="text-align: justify;">Through verbalising the thoughts processes while tackling reasoning and communication tasks, students develop the capacities to think logically, confidently, critically and creatively.
 These thinking dispositions are important for our Frontierers to lead a productive life and be life-long learners.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>